Are you looking for SEO for Blogger blog to rank higher in search engines?

 Here are some useful and easy SEO strategies to take your Blogger Blog to the next level!

 If you are using Blogger as the platform, these tips will guarantee your blog posts get higher rankings.

-Back in 2015 when I considered starting my first blog, the first question that came in mind was, What platform must I choose for my blog?
+Back in 2015 when I considered starting my first blog, the first question that came to mind was, What platform must I choose for my blog?

 I had to choose between Blogger or WordPress.

-I had no technical skills to start with a complex process of creating a blog.
-Also, I wanted to write only to cultivate my skill of writing and share my thoughts across.
+I had no technical skills to start with the complex process of creating a blog.
+Also, I wanted to write only to cultivate my skill in writing and share my thoughts.

 Making money from my blog was not my goal so there was no point in making any investment to set up a blog.